Become a slack wizard with our top tips and simple hacks.

 Slack on its own is cool enough, but wiring it into your existing applications can be a real game-changer.
 The App Directory offers countless options to get Slack hooked into whatever your team’s critical tools are.
 Atlassian-developed integrations for Jira Cloud, Jira Server, Confluence Cloud, and Bitbucket Cloud are readily available, as are a wide range of independently-developed integrations.

-Or if you’re looking for something tailored specifically for your needs, you can do what we did at Adaptavist - develop your own integration using Slack’s robust API.
+Or if you’re looking for something tailored specifically for your needs, you can do what we did at Adaptavist and develop your own integration.
+If you need help doing so then we are perfectly placed to do it for you!
+Check out our new Slack Services.